mart-anthony-stark/Unnamed.js/README.md

 ### Routes

-This framework supports the 5 commonly-used HTTP request methods
+This framework supports the 5 commonly-used HTTP request methods.
+The methods can be accessed through the returned server object

 - GET
 - POST